yottaltd/alloy-interview-android-test/README.md

 4. Clicking on the list item should show a modal with the coffee shop details, including, name, address, location, rating, distance from you.
 5. Allow the user to sort by ranking or name.

-Once you’re done, raise a PR against the master branch and we can talk it through.
+Once you’re done, share your forked repository with us and we can talk it through.

 ## Project setup
-Clone and run in Android Studio
+Fork the repository into your own account and run in Android Studio